-Galleries from across the United States and the world are joining together to exhibit their wares this summer in our own backyard!
+alleries from across the United States and the world are joining together to exhibit their wares this summer in our own backyard!
 A total of three major art fairs will bring their contemporary art shows from their respective galleries to the fairgrounds of artMRKT, Art Southampton and ArtHamptons.
-All three fairs will occur within consecutive weekends in the Hamptons this July.
-ArtHamptons will start on Friday, July 13 and end on July 15, artMRKT run from Thursday, July 19 to July 22 and Art Southampton from Thursday, July 26 to Monday, July 30.
-To accommodate growing popularity, ArtHamptons will be held at the Sculpture Fields of Nova’s Ark in Bridgehampton. artMRKT will begin with a Thursday night evening reception at the Parrish Art Museum and then move over to the grounds at the Bridgehampton Historical Society.
+The three fairs will occur on consecutive weekends in the Hamptons this July.
+ArtHamptons will start on Friday, July 13 and end on July 15, artMRKT runs from Thursday, July 19 to July 22 and Art Southampton from Thursday, July 26 to Monday, July 30.
+To accommodate growing popularity, ArtHamptons will be held at the Sculpture Fields of Nova’s Ark in Bridgehampton. artMRKT will begin with a Thursday night evening reception at the Parrish Art Museum and then move over to the grounds of the Bridgehampton Historical Society.
 Art Southampton, in its inaugural weekend, will be held on the 18-acre fairgrounds behind the Southampton Elks Lodge.

-ArtHamptons, as I said, will be moving to a new location to house its growing popularity.
+rtHamptons, as I said, will be moving to a new location to house its growing popularity.
 What I failed to mention earlier is that the new location will have at its disposal a 97-acre nature reserve.
-This truly gargantuan ground will surely be able to hold the great line-up of exhibitors (which can be studied at their website), as well as the attendees.
-Among those that attend, special guests include artist Ed Moses, photographer Michael Childers and Arts Patron of the Year Cheech Marin.
-The 40,000 square foot exhibit space will feature a new, Hamptonian twist this year, a celebration of Jackson Pollock’s centennial birthday.
+These truly gargantuan grounds will surely be able to hold the great line-up of exhibitors (which can be studied at their website), as well as the attendees.
+Special guests will include artist Ed Moses, photographer Michael Childers and Arts Patron of the Year Cheech Marin.
+The 40,000 square foot exhibit space will feature a new, Hamptonian twist this year, a celebration of Jackson Pollock’s centennial.